nafisreza/rps/README.md

-# Rock Paper Scissors - RPS Web App
+# Result Processing System - RPS Web App

 This project is a modern implementation of the classic Rock Paper Scissors (RPS) game using **Next.js**, **TypeScript**, and **Tailwind CSS** for the frontend.
 It may also include Python-based utilities or backend support.